-- 1. Be 10-15 typed double spaced pages-12 pitch - 2.
+- 1. Be 15 typed double spaced pages-12 pitch - 2.
 Include at least 5 original academic articles or books as references.
 (Please include 5 academic journal articles-not online sources like Wikipedia.) - 3.
 Use the journal CRIMINOLOGY as a guide for formatting. - 4.
-Include footnotes where appropriate.
+Include footnotes where appropriate. - 5.
+Include tables and figures to support your arguments.
+It is fine to use the figures and tables you developed for your PowerPoint assignment in your term paper-where they are appropriate.